 IAC steering committees, the IAC Legislative Committee, and IAC membership shall evaluate each proposal in light of these standards and vote on resolutions accordingly.
 IAC staff may assist in conducting the evaluation.

 The Role of the Steering Committee

-IAC has six official steering committees.
-These committees include Environment, Energy & Land Use, Health & Human Services, Intergovernmental Affairs, Justice & Public Safety, Public Lands, and Transportation.
+IAC has four official steering committees.
+These committees include Intergovernmental Affairs, Justice & Public Safety, Public Lands, and Transportation & Infrastructure.
 IAC steering committees serve a variety of roles, including reviewing legislative resolutions.
 Steering committees meet during the annual conference to, among other things, review legislative resolutions germane to their committee and either approve or reject each resolution presented.
 Any resolution not supported by 2/3 of the voting committee members present will not be considered by the IAC Legislative Committee or IAC general membership.